00PeterPham/tax-calculator/README.md

 * Include unit tests.

 ## TO DO:
-- find a better name for TextValue.js component or don't make it a component
-- use tax terms from the assignment for vars etc...

 - Change App.js file to routing file
 - Find out better way to redirect page after form submit. <Redirect /> ? *** - IN PROGRESS